-Van Lanschot is an independent wealth manager specialising in the preservation and creation of wealth for its clients.
-Van Lanschot NV is the holding company of F. van Lanschot Bankiers NV.
+F. van Lanschot Bankiers NV is an independent wealth manager specialising in the preservation and creation of wealth for its clients.
+F. van Lanschot Bankiers NV is a 100% subsidiary of Van Lanschot NV.
 The company has its registered office at Hooge Steenweg 29, 5211 JN 's-Hertogenbosch, the Netherlands.
-Van Lanschot is a public limited company incorporated under Dutch law and registered under number 16014051 at the Chamber of Commerce.
-Depositary receipts for Class A ordinary shares are publicly traded on the Official Market of Euronext Amsterdam Stock Exchange.
+F. van Lanschot Bankiers NV is a public limited company incorporated under Dutch law and registered under number 16038212 at the Chamber of Commerce.

-The consolidated financial statements of Van Lanschot NV at 31 December 2016 were prepared by the Statutory Board on 9 March 2017 and will be submitted to the General Meeting of Shareholders for adoption on 18 May 2017.
-At the request of the General Meeting of Shareholders, the financial statements may (subject to the consent of the Supervisory Board) be amended by the Statutory Board after publication.
+The consolidated financial statements of F. van Lanschot Bankiers NV at 31 December 2016 were prepared by the Statutory Board on 30 March 2017 and will be submitted to the General Meeting for adoption.
+The financial statements may (subject to the consent of the Supervisory Board) be amended by the Statutory Board after publication.
 The amended financial statements will be submitted to the General Meeting for adoption.